 Dr. Zadeh has a dedicated neuro-oncology and skull base practice, which includes a number of multidisciplinary specialized programs including a skull base clinic, brain metastases, pituitary clinic, and neurofibromatosis clinic.
 In parallel, she has an active research laboratory focusing on integrated multi-platform molecular analysis of brain tumors, together with a focus on understanding molecular response to targeted therapies, such as anti-angiogenesis and metabolic inhibitors.

-She had held a number of leadership roles in organized neuro-oncology and neurosurgery socities, nationally and internationally.
-To highlight a few she has held numerous leadership roles in Society of Neuro-Oncology (SNO): Chair of the International Committee, Scientific Chair of the Annual Scientific Program, Treasurer, Vice President and President, with currently 2022/23 being the immediate Past President of Society.
+She has held a number of leadership roles in organized neuro-oncology and neurosurgery societies, nationally and internationally.
+To highlight a few she has held numerous leadership roles in Society of Neuro-Oncology (SNO): Chair of the International Committee, Scientific Chair of the Annual Scientific Program, Treasurer, Vice President and President, with currently 2022/23 being the immediate Past President of the Society.
 She has served as the Chair of Neuro-oncology Committee and presently the Chair of Women in Neurosurgery at the World Federation of Neurological Surgeons.
-She is the current Chair of Education Committee of the Tumor Section of AANs.
-Leveraging her experience in these positions she has found and leads the International Consortium on Meningiomas (ICOM).
+She is the current Chair of Education Committee of the Tumor Section of American Association of Neurological Surgeons (AANS).
+Leveraging her experience in these positions she has founded and leads the International Consortium on Meningiomas (ICOM).

-She is the Editor-in-Chief of Neuro-Oncology Advances, open-access journal of SNO and European Association of Neuro-Oncology.
+She is the Editor-in-Chief of Neuro-Oncology Advances, an open-access journal of SNO and European Association of Neuro-Oncology.

-Dr. Zadeh is an excellent teacher and educator, having trained a number of neurosurgery residents, graduate students and fellows in a wide range of expertise in neurosurgery and research, majority who have successfully advanced to independent academic practice.
+Dr. Zadeh is an excellent teacher and educator, having trained a number of neurosurgery residents, graduate students and fellows in a wide range of expertise in neurosurgery and research, most ofwho have successfully advanced to independent academic practice.